Royal Rumble (2001): Preliminary matches

-The pay-per-view event began with Edge and Christian defending their WWF World Tag Team Championship against The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
+The pay-per-view event began with Edge & Christian defending their WWF Tag Team Championship against The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 Throughout the match, both teams performed many offensive maneuvers, though The Dudley Boyz were able to gain the upper hand.
-D-Von pinned Edge after a 3D, resulting in The Dudley Boyz winning the WWF World Tag Team Championship.
+D-Von pinned Edge after a 3D, resulting in The Dudley Boyz winning the WWF Tag Team Championship.

-Next, Chris Benoit defended his Intercontinental Championship against Chris Jericho in a ladder match, which was to serve as the blowoff to their longstanding on-and-off rivalry.
+Next, Chris Benoit defended his WWF Intercontinental Championship against Chris Jericho in a ladder match, which was to serve as the blowoff to their longstanding on-and-off rivalry.
 Both men performed a number of attacks and maneuvers on one another in an attempt to disable their opponent long enough to climb the ladder and retrieve the title belt suspended above the ring.
 At one point in the match, Benoit dove through the ropes headfirst at Jericho, but Jericho struck him in the face with a steel chair.
 Jericho also applied the Walls of Jericho at the top of the ladder onto Benoit.
 The end of the match came when Jericho pushed over the ladder while Benoit was ascending it, causing Benoit to fall out to the outside of the ring.
 Jericho then climbed the ladder and retrieved the Intercontinental Championship belt.

 In the third contest, Ivory defended the WWF Women's Championship against Chyna.
 Both women attempted to gain an advantage over the other, with Chyna controlling much of the match.
 The end of the match came when Chyna attempted a handspring back elbow on Ivory, who was in the corner of the ring.
 Chyna, however, fell to the canvas and (in storyline) injured her neck.
 Ivory then covered her for a successful pinfall, retaining her championship.
 Following this, commentator Jerry Lawler went into the ring to check on Chyna, and she was removed from the ringside area on a stretcher.